Shashi0989/Pythia/R.md

 how the files connect to each other.
 It reflects the **current** state of the project — a two-generator pipeline (SPS and DPS only; there are no standalone `GenerateZ`/`GenerateW` generators and no event-mixing DPS model).
-Repetitive boilerplate (e.g. registering ~70 near-identical ROOT branches) is explained once as a pattern rather than re-explained line by line, but every distinct piece of logic is covered.
+Repetitive boilerplate (e.g. registering ROOT branches) is explained once as a pattern rather than re-explained line by line, but every distinct piece of logic is covered.

 ---